 You can find quality minimum coverage policies in North Carolina, although the level of protection will only meet the basic requirements for the state.
-A good insurer should offer the best rates and service, along with discounts that can further lower your premiums.
+A good insurer should offer the best rates and service, along with discounts that can further lower your premium.

 Erie offers a balance of low cost, excellent customer service and the best claims experience.
 Nationwide is the cheapest, but its customer satisfaction ranks significantly lower than Erie’s.